Fewer tourists travelling to Republic from Britain as Brexit impact bites

 Fewer tourists from Britain travelled to the Republic in the second quarter as sterling weakness dented their spending power.

-Figures released on Wednesday by the Central Statistics Office (CSO) show that 985,000 trips were made to the Republic from Britain between April and June, a slight fall on the same quarter in 2018.
+Figures released on Wednesday by the Central Statistics Office (CSO) show that 985,000 trips were made to the Republic from Britain between April and June, a fall of 3,000 on the same quarter in 2018.

 This came as the overall the number of trips to the Republic by overseas tourists was up 2.4 per cent.